cirept/salesforceToolbar/README.md

         - Update Your Email Settings
         - Save

-4. Press 'Send' once your email has been written.
+7. Press 'Send' once your email has been written.

-5. DONE!
+8. DONE!
 You will be redirected to the launch.

 ---

 # Tool Info

 ## Log a Chat / Call

 1. Click the Log Chat icon

+2. Choose the launch team member you would like to send an email too.

-2. You will be lead to the 'Log Activity' screen.
+3. You will be lead to the 'Log Activity' screen.

-3. The 'contact' field will be filled out with launch owner's name
+4. The 'contact' field will be filled out with launch owner's name

-4. Update the 'subject' field.
+5. Update the 'subject' field.
 (Chat or Call)

-5. Update the 'type' field.
+6. Update the 'type' field.
 (Spoke To or Chat)

-6. Update the 'comments' field.
+7. Update the 'comments' field.

-7. Update the 'Attendees' field.
+8. Update the 'Attendees' field.
 (Internal)

-8. Click 'save'
+9. Click 'save'

-9. DONE!
+10. DONE!
 You will be redirected to the launch.

 ---